LogicDaemon/tg-archive/README.md

 **tg-archive** is a tool for exporting Telegram group chats into static websites, preserving chat history like mailing list archives.

+forked from [@knadh](https://github.com/knadh/tg-archive) to fix installing on Windows and/or python 3.12 (I don't know what the problem is yet).

 ## Preview
 The [@fossunited](https://tg.fossunited.org) Telegram group archive.